apache/cloudstack-documentation/source/adminguide/storage.rst

 Read only
 ~~~~~~~~~
 Secondary storages can also be set to read-only in order to cordon it off
-from being used for storing any further templates, volumes and snapshots.
+from being used for storing any further Templates, Volumes and Snapshots.

 .. code:: bash